Colts QB Rivers, 39, retires from NFL after 17 seasons

 “We kind of think it started at 5, 6, 7, 8 years old, throwing a regulation-size football,” Rivers said before the season opener, explaining how he developed his style.
 “I couldn’t hold it, grip it, palm it, so I had to kind of lay it in my hand a little bit.
 You’re not strong enough to throw it, you push it.
 Then as you get bigger and stronger, you change it a little bit.
 But I think the actual motion kind of stays with what’s most comfortable and muscle memory and how you get used to throwing it.”

-After being selected fourth overall in the 2004 draft, he was immediately traded from the New York Giants to the San Diego Chargers for Eli Manning.
+After being selected fourth overall in the 2004 draft, he was quickly traded to the New York Giants for Eli Manning.
 Rivers spent the next two seasons backing up Drew Brees in San Diego before taking over as the starter when Brees left in free agency.

 In the 2006 season opener, Rivers made his starting debut — and then the next 251 in a row including the playoffs.
 Nothing kept him out — not the awkward mechanics, not the critics who thought he should retire after his final season with the Chargers, not even the torn anterior cruciate ligament he suffered against the Colts following the 2007 playoffs.